Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

    - Install the Windows PE add-on, which provides the necessary tools for creating the WinPE environment.

 3. **Install Windows Configuration Designer**:
-   - Open PowerShell and run:
-     ```powershell
-     winget install --id Microsoft.WindowsConfigurationDesigner --source msstore
-     ```
-   - This installs the Windows Configuration Designer (WCD) needed to create the provisioning package.

 4. **Visual Studio Code with PowerShell Extension**:
    - Download and install [VS Code](https://code.visualstudio.com/) and the PowerShell extension from the Extensions Marketplace.